Creating the Perfect Author Website: A Step-by-Step Guide

 - Engage with new and existing readers

-Lucky for you, we’ve created websites for million book selling authors, rising indie stars, and many debut authors as well.
-We’re going to guide you through the process of creating an author website that reflects you and your books.
-All the examples used are from websites we created for the authors mentioned.
+We’re going to guide you through the process of creating an author website that is professional and reflects you and your books.

 1. Pick A Domain Name

-People will search for you by your author name, so your domain name needs to reflect this, making your website easy to find.
 For example, one of our self-published author clients, Melissa McPhail used melissamcphail.com.

-If your name is already taken, try adding your middle initial.
+However, if your name is already taken, try adding your middle initial.
 For example, another of our authors, Thomas R. Weaver’s domain name: thomasrweaver.com.
-You can also add something to differentiate like “author” or “writer”, for example, ajaycollinsauthor.com.

-If you have a pen name such as T.A White, the domain could be tawhiteauthor.com.
+If you have a pen name such as T.A.
+White, the domain could be tawhiteauthor.com.

 2. The Right Web Hosting Service